-4 Receipt is deemed to occur when SSB sends notice via email to an authorized appeal party's last email address on file at SSB; when hand delivered to the authorized appeal party's office or home; or when received at that office or home address (as evidenced by the delivery service), if delivered by the U.S. postal service or commercial overnight or expedited courier service, as evidenced by a return receipt or tracking receipt, whichever occurs first.
+4 Receipt is deemed to occur when SSE sends notice via email to an authorized appeal party's last email address on file at SSE; when hand delivered to the authorized appeal party's office or home; or when received at that office or home address (as evidenced by the delivery service), if delivered by the postal service or commercial overnight or expedited courier service, as evidenced by a return receipt or tracking receipt, whichever occurs first.

-When a Respondent is found responsible for a violation of the SSB Code of Ethics after adjudication (or, in the case of a nominee or holder of any honor or award, holder of any elected or appointed governance, leadership or committee role, or editorial role, when credible questions exist), the SSB Executive Committee may impose one or more of the following disciplinary or remedial actions.
+When a Respondent is found responsible for a violation of the SSE Code of Ethics after adjudication (or, in the case of a nominee or holder of any honor or award, holder of any elected or appointed governance, leadership or committee role, or editorial role, when credible questions exist), the SSE Executive Committee may impose one or more of the following disciplinary or remedial actions.
 Outcomes should be decided in view of the primary goals of these procedures, to promote inclusion, excellence, and integrity for all who participate in our field.
 The guiding philosophy should be that disciplinary and remedial actions should be proportional to considerations such as the severity of the violation, its impact, and risk of future recurrence.

 - 1. Mediation.
-This may be conducted either by the IA or through a credentialed external mediator, and must be consented to by the identified target (who may or may not be the original Complainant) and Respondent.
-If the Respondent withdraws from mediation, other outcomes from this section can be imposed by the SSB Executive Committee. - 2.
+This may be conducted either by the IA or through a credentialed external mediator and must be consented to by the identified target (who may or may not be the original Complainant) and Respondent.
+If the Respondent withdraws from mediation, other outcomes from this section can be imposed by the SSE Executive Committee. - 2.
 Private reprimand.
-In cases where there has been an ethics violation but the violation did not cause serious personal and/or professional harm as determined by the SSB Executive Committee, an educative letter concerning the violation as a private reprimand, including any stipulated conditions of redress or restrictions, may be sent to and imposed on the Respondent.
-The letter will be signed by the SSB President and approved by the SSB Executive Committee.
+In cases where there has been an ethics violation but the violation did not cause serious personal and/or professional harm as determined by the SSE Executive Committee, an educative letter concerning the violation as a private reprimand, including any stipulated conditions of redress or restrictions, may be sent to and imposed on the Respondent.
+The letter will be signed by the SSE President and approved by the SSE Executive Committee.
 Failure to comply with stipulated conditions of redress or restriction in a private letter may result in the imposition of a more severe sanction. - 3.
 Public or private apology.
-A Respondent may be required to make a public or private apology where the SSB Executive Committee determines that the apology is sincere, is part of owning an identified harm caused, is welcomed by the target, and would help in healing community effects. - 4.
+A Respondent may be required to make a public or private apology where the SSE Executive Committee determines that the apology is sincere, is part of owning an identified harm caused, is welcomed by the target, and would help in healing community effects. - 4.
 Notification of home institution and other professional scientific societies.
-A Respondent's home institution, employer, or any other institutions and professional scientific societies with which the Respondent has an affiliation may be informed of the findings of the SSB adjudication process. - 5.
+A Respondent's home institution, employer, or any other institutions and professional scientific societies with which the Respondent has an affiliation may be informed of the findings of the SSE adjudication process.
+The letter will be signed by the SSE President and approved by the SSE Executive Committee. - 5.
 Denial of privileges.
-A Respondent may be denied one or more of the privileges of SSB membership and/or the opportunity to participate in SSB activities or to provide services to the SSB, including prohibition from attending the annual meeting, for a specified period of time or indefinitely. - 6.
+A Respondent may be denied one or more of the privileges of SSE membership and/or the opportunity to participate in SSE activities or to provide services to the SSE, including prohibition from attending the annual meeting, for a specified period of time or indefinitely. - 6.
 Suspension of publication rights.
-If an individual is found to have violated the SSB Code of Ethics with respect to publication ethics, that person may be suspended for publication in any SSB-affiliated journals for a specified period of time or indefinitely.
+If an individual is found to have violated the SSE Code of Ethics with respect to publication ethics, that person may be suspended for publication in any SSE-affiliated journals for a specified period of time or indefinitely.